An Analysis on the Precipitation Barycenter in the Network of Rain Gauge Stations of Ardabil Province

 Authors

-1 Associate Professor, Department of Watershed Management, Water Management Research Center, Faculty of Agriculture and Natural Resources, University of Mohaghegh Ardabili, Ardabil, Iran
+1 Associate Professor, Department of Range and Watershed Management, Faculty of Agriculture and Natural Resources, Water Management Research Center, University of Mohaghegh Ardabili, Ardabil, Iran

 2 Former M.Sc.
 Student, Department of Range and Watershed Management, Faculty of Agriculture and Natural Resources, University of Mohaghegh Ardabili, Ardabil, Iran